dmcable/spacexr/README.md

 devtools::install_github("dmcable/RCTD", build_vignettes = TRUE)
 ```

+If you would like installation to be faster, you can skip the build
+vignettes step above by setting `build_vignettes = FALSE`.

 ## Quick Guide to Getting Started with RCTD

 In this section, we aim to explain how to use RCTD as quickly as